 “Whether Zameret advocates Wallstrom’s demise explicitly or implicitly is hardly important,” comments Silverstein.
 “Even if you accept the argument that he isn’t explicit, clearly the reason Bernadotte failed in his mission is that Jewish terrorists assassinated him.
 When you say you wish her intentions to be defeated just as his were, the line between murder and political defeat becomes exceedingly murky.”

-Boycott Sweden! say Israeli Mayors
+Boycott Sweden! say, Israeli Mayors

-But of course it isn’t just Zameret.
+But of course, it isn’t just Zameret.
 Lots of people in Israel despise Wallström and have “vociferously attacked her contentious words,” as an article here puts it.
 And this apparently applies to a good many Israeli officials.
 The same article goes on to give us the low-down on a “boycott movement” launched by 15 Israeli mayors and aimed at Sweden.

 War With Spain

-In November of last year, a Spanish judge issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and six other officials in connection with Israel’s 2010 raid on the Gaza Freedom Flotilla, a violent episode in international waters which resulted in the deaths of 10 people.
+In November of last year, a Spanish judge issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and six other officials in connection with Israel’s 2010 raid on the Gaza Freedom Flotilla, a violent episode in international waters that resulted in the deaths of 10 people.